nus-cs2113-AY2021S2/ip/README.md

 **Usage:**
 1. Transfer the program to a folder of your liking.
 (Note: Data from the app will be stored in the same folder)
 2. Double-click to start.
-3. Type in command and press enter to execute.
+3. Type in command and press enter to execute.<br>
 For more information about commands, please refer to the list below.

 &nbsp;